Final Doom (DOS, Mac OS Classic, PlayStation 3)

 Headings for the load and save game menus.
 These menus just reuse their option graphics for their headings.

-Additionally, the "Read This!" menu option does not appear in Final Doom, but its graphic is still present in the IWADs.
+Additionally, the "Read This!" menu option does not appear in Final Doom (or anything based on Doom II), but its graphic is still present in the IWADs.

 As are all of the graphics for Doom's episode selection menu.